microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

+To contibute a connector, please start by creating a fork on the github repo.
+Once you have the fork created, create a branch on the forked repo.
+Clone this forked repo on you local machine, and checkout the branch.
+Create a folder for your connector under `connectors` folder and place your files there.
+Commit and push the changes to your forked branch.
+Create a pull request from the forked branch to the main repo to include your changes in the main repo.
+[Please see this document for more information](https://github.com/CoolProp/CoolProp/wiki/Contributing:-git-development-workflow).

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions